matn7/CS-Notes/src/main/java/compact/README.md

 - In this example, a `ConcurrentHashMap` is created and used to store key-value pairs.
 - The `put` method is used to add key-value pairs to the map, and the get method is used to retrieve the value associated with a key.
-- The remove method is used to remove a key-value pair from the map.
+- The `remove` method is used to remove a key-value pair from the map.
 - Note that `ConcurrentHashMap` is thread-safe, which means that multiple threads can access the map concurrently without causing any concurrency issues.

+**Various techniques to ensure thread safety**

+- Here are some of the techniques used to ensure thread safety in Java:
+    - Fine-grained locking:
+        - This technique uses locks to control access to shared resources, such as collections or data structures.
+        - For example, a `ConcurrentHashMap` uses a lock for each bucket or segment, rather than a single lock for the entire map.
+        - This allows multiple threads to access the map concurrently, as long as they access different buckets.
+    - Lock-free algorithms:
+        - These algorithms allow multiple threads to access shared resources concurrently, without using locks.
+        - Instead, they use atomic operations to update shared data structures in a way that ensures that no two threads can access the same data simultaneously.
+        - An example of a lock-free algorithm used in Java is the compare-and-swap (CAS) operation, which updates a shared variable in an atomic way.
+    - Copy-on-write:
+        - This technique is used in collections such as `CopyOnWriteArrayList`.
+        - When a thread wants to modify the collection, it creates a new copy of the collection with the modifications, rather than modifying the original collection directly.
+        - This eliminates the need for locks, as each thread is working with its own private copy of the collection.
+    - Lock splitting:
+        - This technique involves dividing a lock into multiple sub-locks to reduce contention between threads.
+        - For example, in a `ConcurrentHashMap`, the lock for a particular segment is split into multiple sub-locks, so that multiple threads can access different parts of the segment concurrently.
+    - Lock striping:
+        - This technique is used in collections such as `ConcurrentHashMap` and `ConcurrentLinkedQueue`.
+        - The collection is divided into multiple segments, and each segment is protected by a separate lock.
+        - When a thread wants to access the collection, it acquires the lock for the appropriate segment, allowing multiple threads to access different segments concurrently.
+- These are some of the most commonly used techniques for ensuring thread safety in Java.
+- By using concurrent collections that implement these techniques, developers can ensure that their multi-threaded applications are safe and efficient, even in the presence of race conditions and other thread-related issues.

 **ThreadPool**

 - Thread pools are a way to manage a group of worker threads.
-- The Executor framework provides a simple way to create and manage a pool of threads.
+- The `Executor` framework provides a simple way to create and manage a pool of threads.
 - Interview question: How do you create a thread pool in Java?
-    - Answer: In Java, you can use the Executor framework to create and manage a pool of threads.
+    - In Java, you can use the `Executor` framework to create and manage a pool of threads.
     - The framework provides several implementations of `Executor` such as `ThreadPoolExecutor`, `ScheduledThreadPoolExecutor`, `SingleThreadExecutor` etc.
     - You can use these implementations to configure a thread pool with a specific number of threads, a queue for